rasasthapati/Source-code/README.md

 ---

 ## 🧬 Core Theory: The Vortex Lock
 The primary breakthrough of this validation is the resolution of the **Muon Anomalous Magnetic Moment ($a_\mu$)**.
-In the RTA framework, this value is not a discrepancy in the Standard Model, but a deterministic result of energy passing through the **137-Gate**.
+In the ṚTA framework, this value is not a discrepancy in the Standard Model, but a deterministic result of energy passing through the **137-Gate**.